fwcd/drum/README.md

 > Note that you may need to run `bundle exec ruby bin/drum` on Windows

+To package the application into a gem, run `bundle exec rake build`.
+The built gem should then be located in `pkg`.

+To generate the documentation, run `bundle exec rake yard`.

 ### Spotify

 To use the service integration with Spotify, set the following environment variables: